Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/README.md

 # Applied-Design-Patterns-in-CODESYS-V3

-I picked up these design-patterns from various sources all around the internet and decided to share them.
+I picked up some design-patterns from various sources all around the internet and decided to share them.
-Ideal for selfstudy purpose.
+Ideally suited for selfstudy purpose.
 Kudo's go out to the original posters!

 # Remember kids!